Skip to content

 plugins:

-storage: s3 # Plugin name (discovered via entry points)
+storage: minio # Plugin name (discovered via entry points)

 • Composability - Storage backends are plugins, not hardcoded paths (ADR-0037)